-Jay Earles serves as the director for the Center for Pastoral Health.
+Jay Earles has served as the director for the Center for Pastoral Health since 2022.
 Jay is a clinical health psychologist in South Carolina and a member of the Church of the Nazarene.

 - Resources